FRC-6390/Athena-Docs/content/Robot Configuration/Device Firmware/CTRE.md

 ![CTRE](/gifs/robotconfig/ctre.jpeg?width=200px&height=200px)

-Cross The Road Elctronics, also known as CTRE is one of the main FRC robot electronics provider while allowing for incredibly useful and neccesary tools for dignosing electronic devices and configurring.
+Cross The Road Elctronics, also known as CTRE is one of the main FRC robot electronics provider while allowing for incredibly useful and neccesary tools for dignosing electronic devices and configurring them.

 ---